Feline immunodeficiency virus: Pathology

 The virus gains entry to host cells through the interaction of its own envelope glycoproteins with the target cells' surface receptors.
 First, the SU glycoprotein binds to CD134, a receptor on the host cell.
 This initial binding changes the shape of the SU protein to one that facilitates interaction between SU and the chemokine receptor CXCR4.
 This interaction causes the viral and cellular membranes to fuse, allowing the transfer of the viral RNA into the cytoplasm, where it is reverse transcribed and integrated into the cellular genome through nonhomologous recombination.
-Once integrated into the host cell's genome, the virus can lay dormant in the asymptomatic stage for extended periods of time without being detected by the immune system or can cause lysis of the cell.
+Once integrated into the host cell's genome, the virus can lie dormant in the asymptomatic stage for extended periods of time without being detected by the immune system or can cause lysis of the cell.

 CD134 is predominantly found on activated T cells and binds to OX40 ligand, causing T-cell stimulation, proliferation, activation, and apoptosis (3).
 This leads to a significant drop in cells that have critical roles in the immune system.
-Low levels of CD4+ and other affected immune system cells cause the cat to be susceptible to opportunistic diseases once the disease progresses to feline acquired immune deficiency syndrome (FAIDS).
+Low levels of CD4+ and other affected immune-system cells cause the cat to be susceptible to opportunistic diseases once the disease progresses to feline acquired immune deficiency syndrome (FAIDS).

 Transmission

 The primary mode of transmission is via deep bite wounds, in which the infected cat's saliva enters the other cat's tissues.
 FIV may also be transmitted from pregnant females to their offspring in utero; however, this vertical transmission is considered to be relatively rare, based on the small number of FIV-infected kittens and adolescents.
-This differs from FeLV, which may be spread by more casual, non-aggressive contact, such as mutual grooming and sharing of food bowls.
+This differs from feline leukemia virus (FeLV), which may be spread by more-casual, nonaggressive contact, such as mutual grooming and sharing of food bowls.

 Risk factors for infection include male sex, adulthood, and outdoor access.
 One case study conducted in São Paulo found that 75% of FIV-infected cats were males.
-Higher rates of infection in males than females occurs due to biting being more frequently engaged in by males defending their territory.
+Higher rates of infection in males than females occur because males defending their territory bite more frequently.